top of page

 The AI Productivity Promise vs. Reality

-Throughout history, technological advancement has carried the promise of greater leisure and fewer working hours.
-Economist John Maynard Keynes famously predicted in 1930 that technology would lead to a 15-hour workweek.
+Throughout history, technological advancements have promised greater leisure and fewer working hours.
+Economist John Maynard Keynes predicted in 1930 that technology would reduce our workweek to just 15 hours.

 Person holding a bright green sticky note with "A.I." written on it in front of a blurred computer screen, conveying curiosity.